zhu/documentation-website/_data-prepper/core-apis.md

 ### SSL/TLS connection

-Many of the Getting Started guides in this project disable SSL on the endpoint.
+Many of the Getting Started guides for this project disable SSL on the endpoint.
+Disable SSL by using the following yaml configuration file:

 ```yaml
 ssl: false
 ```

-To enable SSL on your Data Prepper endpoint, configure your `data-prepper-config.yaml` with the following:
+To enable SSL on your Data Prepper endpoint, configure your `data-prepper-config.yaml` file:

 ```yaml
 ssl: true